WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_WBPS_1_Basics/module_WBPS1_Basics.md

 <br>

 Before we can visualise the file in JBrowse, we need to create an index.
 An index is another file that often accompanies a BAM file, and acts like a table of contents.
 Software such as JBrowse can look inside the index file and find where exactly in the corresponding BAM file it needs to look, without having to go through all of the reads (which would be computationally very expensive).
 BAM index files should have exactly the same name as their corresponding BAM file, with the addition of a .bai suffix.
+The BAM file in the directory is already indexed (You should see a file called SRR3223448.bam.bai in your working directory.)

-We can index our BAM file using samtools.
+If you would prefer to index the bam file yourself, you can do it using samtools.
 Type:

     ```bash
     samtools index SRR3223448.bam
     ```

 You should now see a file called SRR3223448.bam.bai in your working directory.
 We can now load the file into WormBase ParaSite JBrowse.

-We can only add an indexed BAM file to Jbrowse (BAM file accompanied by a file with the same name with the addition of a .bai suffix).
-The BAM file in the directory is already indexed (You should see a file called SRR3223448.bam.bai in your working directory.)

 11. To add the BAM track to our Jbrowse instance:
     - select the “Track” menu option in the top left of the screen.